ForeCyberSec/eCPPT-Notes/extra-bufferoverflow-notes/vulnserver-BOF-jhammond.md

-# first used a simple spike script to fuzz the application. shown below
+# first used a spike script to fuzz the application. shown below

 s_readline();
 s_string("TRUN ");